-- 1. Preservation of existing revenues and revenue authority.
+- Preservation of existing revenues and revenue authority.
 The County opposes efforts to expand Maintenance of Effort (MOE) requirements, as MOEs tend to penalize more progressive counties that implement programs before the statewide program. - 2.
 Maintenance of property tax revenues directed to local government.
 The County opposes efforts to direct property tax revenues away from local government. - 3.
-The existing Educational Revenue Augmentation Fund (ERAF) transfer system.
-The County strongly opposes changes and/or the elimination of this transfer. - 4.
-Efforts to allocate funding through block grants, which allow for maximum flexibility in the use of funding within designated programs. - 5.
-Federal funding mechanisms that allow funding to flow directly to local governments rather than through State government. - 6.
-Increased ability to utilize State or local matching funds to draw down additional federal funds. - 7.
+The existing property tax allocation laws which return surplus Educational Revenue Augmentation Fund (ERAF) dollars to local taxing entities.
+The County strongly opposes legislative actions which would utilize ERAF for payment of state program/service obligations.

+- 4. Efforts to allocate funding through block grants, which allow for maximum flexibility in the use of funding within designated programs. - 5.
+Federal funding mechanisms that allow funding to flow directly to local governments rather than through state government. - 6.
+Increased ability to utilize state or local matching funds to draw down additional federal funds. - 7.
 Economic development efforts that grow the California and local economy in a sustainable (environmental and economic) fashion. - 8.
 Increased funding for county infrastructure needs, should such funds be available.